Khambampati-Subhash/Localhost-Port-Assassin/README.md

 A powerful, lightning-fast desktop application to manage and kill localhost processes by port. **Essential for every developer.**

+---

+## ⚠️ IMPORTANT NOTE

+This is a **vibe coding project** created for fun on a Saturday.
+It will **NOT be improved or actively maintained**.
+Use it as-is.
+No future updates or bug fixes are planned.

+---

 ## 🎯 Why Port Assassin is Essential for Developers

 ### The Problem